queuedpixel/twitch-plays-craps/README.md

 ### Under Development

-This game is under development and not every possible craps bet is available right now.
+This game is under development and not every bet is available right now.
-Keep checking back to discover new bets and features as they get added!
+Keep checking back to discover new features as they get added!

 ### Play Overview